codefueluk/Magento-Page-Templates-Module/README.md

 Codefuel_Page
 =============

-Ever needed to have more page templates than your default 1column etc?
-This module comes with the ability to assign more than these default templates to the homepage, category, product and static pages.
+Ever needed more page templates than your default 1column.phtml 2columns etc?
+This module comes with the ability to assign different templates.
+By default you can have a separate template for the home page, category, product, static page and contact.

-1. Copy module files to your project
-2. Refresh the cache
-3. Go to the static pages in the admin area, edit Home page.
-Under Design change the layout dropdown to Home page

-The static pages, category and product will work straight away.
+You may also have a custom body class for each of these sections.

 Enjoy!